-The owners of tea gardens in the Northern Song were socially diverse.
-There were gardens owned by the throne, the state, the local governments, Buddhist monasteries, and private laymen.
-Gardens owned by Buddhist monasteries had existed since the Tang.
-Those owned by the emperor and the government in Fujian were located in Jian’an.
-Produce from these gardens would be submitted to the royal court as tributes.
-When Ding Wei and Cai Xiang served as fiscal commissioners of Fujian, they were in charge of supplying the tributary tea to the royal court.
-The annual produce of the Large Dragon-phoenix Tea was only two jin; each jin of produce could merely be made into eight tea cakes.
-When Cai Xiang held office, in one year he made in total ten jin of new tea; each jin was turned into ten Small Dragon Tea Cakes.
-These tea cakes were offered to Taizong and Renzong.
-These rare and precious tea came from bushes that could only be cultivated in government-owned gardens.
-Privately owned gardens could be enormous, but the standard of their tea was claimed to be inferior to those of the government-owned ones.
-Huang Tingjian’s family owned tea gardens in Jiangxi Hongzhou, where was famous for the Hongzhou Shuangjing tea brand, and could provide a stable supply to Huang’s tea gift repository.
-Tea entrepreneurs definitely existed in this highly profitable business and industry sector, but the government also had its concerns over the ownership issues.
+The owners of tea plantations in the Northern Song were socially diverse.
+There were plantations owned by the Emperor, the state, the local governments, Buddhist monasteries, and private subjects.
+Plantations owned by Buddhist monasteries had existed since the Tang.
+Those owned by the Emperor and the government in Fujian were located in Jian’an.
+Produce from these plantations would be paid to the royal court as tribute.
+When Ding Wei and Cai Xiang served as fiscal commissioners of Fujian, they were in charge of supplying tribute tea to the royal court.
+The annual harvest of prestigious Large Dragon-phoenix Tea was only two jin.
+Each jin of this precious tea could be made into only eight tea cakes.
+When Cai Xiang held office, he made ten jin of new tea in one year.
+Each jin was turned into ten Small Dragon Tea Cakes offered to Taizong and Renzong.
+This rare and highly prized tea came from bushes that could only be cultivated in government-owned plantations.
+Privately owned plantations could be enormous, but the standard of their tea was considered inferior to those of the government-owned ones.
+Huang Tingjian’s family-owned tea plantations in Jiangxi Hongzhou, which was famous for the Hongzhou Shuangjing tea brand, could provide a stable supply to Huang’s tea gift repository.
+Tea entrepreneurs existed in this highly profitable business and industry sector, but the government was also concerned about ownership issues.

 Tea policies

-An eternal problem of supply and demand
+The eternal problem of supply and demand

-Policies regarding the tea industry was a headache to the Northern Song government.
-The interplay between the central and local governments, merchants, farmers, and peasants in the industry was a complicated and eternal problem of negotiating the forces of supply and demand.
-The debates over planned or liberal economies, “the invisible hand,” monopoly, state-run or privatized ownership, similar to today’s, continued unabated throughout the Northern Song.
-Numerous scholar-officials were embroiled in these debates and they utilized their experience and knowledge to offer blueprints for reforming the tea economies.
+Policies regarding the tea industry were a source of problems for the Northern Song government.
+Tensions triggered by the eternal push and pull of supply and demand existed at the central and local government levels, among the merchants and farmers, and with the peasants in the tea industry.
+Debates raged unabated throughout the Northern Song period over how best to manage the tea trade in terms not unfamiliar to us – planned or liberal economies, “the invisible hand,” monopoly, state-run, and privatized ownership were all considered.
+Numerous scholar-officials were embroiled in these debates and utilized their experience and knowledge to offer blueprints for reforming the tea trade.

-The problems facing the Northern Song dynasty founders and successors were plenty: the most important was how to supply the soldiers with the needed provisions in the northern frontlines.
-It was a problem that the government could not handle on its own; the private sectors were brought in to help maintain all strategic supplies.
-Presented to the central government decision-makers was piece-meal intelligence: soldiers in the north needed food and horses but these were in short supply in the regions that they stationed at; southerners were often stuck with a surplus of tea that they could not consume; northerners and all other people loved tea; tea grew only in southern China, yet when it was sold to the north, the net profit could be over three hundred percent; transportation cost was expensive; nomads had good horses and loved tea too; and horse breeds in Chinese-speaking regions were inferior… Putting the tidbits of information together, the central government devised various ways to balance supply and demand of a number of commodities, and even to create demands for people who originally did not have such desires.
+Problems facing the Northern Song dynasty founders and successors were plentiful.
+The most pressing was how to provision their forces guarding the northern frontier.
+It was a problem that the government could not handle by itself, and the private sector was brought in to help maintain the strategic supplies.
+The central government decision-makers were provided with piecemeal intelligence.
+Soldiers in the north needed food and horses, but these were in short supply in the regions where they were stationed.
+Southerners were often stuck with a surplus of tea that they could not consume.
+Northerners and foreigners loved tea, but it grew only in southern China.
+When it was sold to the north, the profits could be over three hundred percent.
+Transportation was expensive.
+Nomads had developed a taste for tea and had good horses, while those in Chinese-speaking regions were inferior.
+Putting the various pieces of information together, the central government devised ways to balance the supply and demand of several commodities and even to create demand where it previously did not exist.